Relaxation times for Hamiltonian systems: A Gas in a Gravitational Field

 \textbf{Remark 2.} The time $t_0$, once the correct dimensional constants have been introduced, becomes

 where $m$ is the mass (of molecular order) of each particle.
-Therefore, for macroscopic systems in which $L$ is of the order of magnitude of $1\, m$, while $\sigma\approx 10^{-10}\,m$, at room temperature, one gets $t_0\approx 10^{-8} s$, a value which is of the order of magnitude of the typical relaxation times measured in gases.
-Further comments will be given in the next Section.
+Therefore, for macroscopic systems in which $L$ is of the order of magnitude of $1\, m$, while $\sigma\approx 10^{-10}\,m$, at room temperature one gets $t_0\approx 10^{-8} s$, a value which is of the order of magnitude of the typical relaxation times measured in gases.
+In the same way, condition (\ref{maggiorazione_rho}) is proved to hold for ordinary densities, namely, of the order of magnitude of $10^{24}\, m^{-3}$.
+Further comments will be given in the next section.

 \textbf{Proof.} The proof consists in showing that the hypotheses of Theorem~\ref{teorema_rilassamento} hold, with

 In the first place, (\ref{ipotesi1}) is satisfied for any $\delta$, because it involves integrals of continuous functions over a compact, and the integral over the $\vett p$ coordinates is equal to 1.